david-leon/Pytorch_Ext/README.md

 # Pytorch_Ext
-Extension of Pytorch, including new layers, utility functions, etc.
+Extension of Pytorch, including new layers, functionals, etc.